The Millionaire Fastlane by MJ DeMarco: Book Review & Summary

 Time: is by far the most important asset of rich people

-Education: Constantly learning is one of the vital ingredients for success because it helps them to improve skills and knowledge.
+Education: Constantly learning is one of the vital ingredients for success because it helps them to improve their skills and knowledge.

 Income source: have multiple income sources: from investment and business.

-Overall, The Millionaire Fastlane by MJ DeMarco is one of the best finance books that I have ever read so far because it proves to provides some significant perspectives associated with a fast lane roadmap.
+Overall, The Millionaire Fastlane by MJ DeMarco is one of the best finance books that I have ever read so far because it proves to provide some significant perspectives associated with a fast lane roadmap.

 Don’t forget to share and Join us at Jns-millennial.com for more money tips.